 Yes, it does.
-Usually within two, even three years from the production date, if kept in proper conditions (dark, cool) but some experts say that for the best quality, it should be consumed within six months from the PRODUCTION date.
-That’s why is good to find an olive oil batch from the latest harvest.
+Usually, within two, even three years from the production date, if kept in proper conditions (dark, cool), but some experts say that for the best quality, it should be consumed within six months from the PRODUCTION date.
+That’s why it is good to find an olive oil batch from the latest harvest.

 This is a case of “do the best you can, with what you have”.
-Maybe the best of the best is not always available to us, but we should be aware of what to look for in an olive oil to make sure we get the best quality we can get.
+Maybe the best of the best is not always available to us, but we should be aware of what to look for in olive oil to ensure we get the best quality.

-After your olive oil bottle is open, you should try to finish it off within six months or less (two, three months will ensure optimal freshness).
+After your olive oil bottle is open, you should try to finish it off within six months or less (two or three months will ensure optimal freshness).